marcmentis/grouped_options/README.md

   .order(option_order: :asc)
 ```

-Create the 2d array and assign it to an instance variable (@grouped_options) that will be used as an argument in the `grouped_options_for_select` helper.
+Create the 2d array and assign it to an instance variable.
 ```
 @grouped_options = GroupedOptions.grouped_options(@forSelect)
 ```